Chicken Phall

 Chicken Phall |

-Most of the Indian people I've spoken with said they would never cook or eat a curry as hot as phall.
+I'm glad you asked.
+Phall curry is intended for seasoned fire eaters only!
+It is a stupidly hot curry and one that is far too hot for most people.
+Whatever you do, don't go serving it to people who only like milder curries, such as korma and rogan josh.
+Even most of the Indian people I've spoken with said they would never cook or eat a curry as hot as phall.
 Although some Indian food can be quite spicy, especially the food from Southern India, phall curry is on a whole other level!
-Only Indian chilli-heads, of which I imagine there are many, would ever consider cooking and eating a curry so hot.
+Only Indian chilli-heads, of which I imagine there are many, would ever consider cooking and eating a curry as hot as phall.
 While some Indians may like to add a Bhut Jolokia or Naga chilli to their jalfrezi, the average Indian person wouldn't touch a phall curry with a 10-foot pole.
 It's a misconception that Indian people eat very spicy food, just as it's also a misconception that all Italian food should be laced with garlic.
 Phall curry is more of a British thing than anything else, and we Brits can be pretty crazy!

 I once communicated with a famous Indian chef and he told me that the Naga Morich and Bhut Jolokia chillies are not widely used throughout India.
 According to him, there is a region in India that doesn't use as many of the traditional Indian spices, but they do use Naga Morich and Bhut Jolokia chillies in small amounts, and this gives their cuisine a distinct flavour and also makes it much spicier than the cuisine from other regions of India.
 I assume he was referring to Nagaland in Northeast India, where I'm told that the food is much spicier compared to the food from other regions of the country.

+Anyway, my dear comrade, let's get to it.
 Here is my recipe for chicken phall and it has been a favourite curry of mine for many years.
-Whenever I'm in the mood for something extremely spicy this is always my go-to curry of choice.
-I normally serve it with plain boiled rice, poppadoms, mixed vegetable pakora, homemade chutney, onion salad, yoghurt mint sauce or cucumber raita.
-This curry is far too spicy for the average person and should only be served to those who are accustomed to eating extremely spicy food.
+Whenever I'm in the mood for something extra spicy this is always my go-to curry of choice.
+I normally serve it with plain boiled rice, poppadoms, garlic and coriander naan or mixed vegetable pakora, homemade chutney, onion salad, yoghurt mint sauce or cucumber raita.
+If you follow the instructions carefully then you too can make one of the hottest curries in the world!
 Forget the lager louts; this one is for all of the Naga louts out there!
+As a final warning, just remember that this curry is far too spicy for the average person and it should only be served to those who are accustomed to eating extremely spicy food.
+Hopefully, I've not put you off, but if I have and you would like to make a milder curry instead then you could try my beef madras recipe or chicken madras recipe.

 Ingredients: